 You may make gifts for deferred annuities in a single transfer, in a series of transfers, or in periodic transfers during especially high-income years.
 The payment will be paid to you starting on a future date you specify, on or after your 65th birthday.
 The benefits of a deferred annuity are the same as for an immediate charitable gift annuity; however, deferring the payments usually results in larger annuity payments.

 The information contained herein is illustrational only and does not constitute legal advice.
 Please discuss your tax planning options with a qualified tax professional.
-If you need additional assistance, you may contact PYS as indicated below, or your legal advisor.
+If you need additional assistance, you may contact PYSO as indicated above, or your legal advisor.